Baba Ishak: Key Events

 Allah among his followers.
 His followers used to think that Baba Ishak was immortal.
 Baba's followers clearly wanted to get away from basic orthodox Islamic teaching and wanted to drink alcohol and pray with music.
 They did not want to go to mosques or fast in Ramadan.
 Hamad Subani has researched on this further and established a relation between their practices and those of early Jews and Christians.

-As the dominance of his influence with this belief was growing enough, Baba excited his followers to do armed "jihad" (using an Islamic term to satisfy his personal objectives), against the sultan’s regime.
+As the dominance of his influence with this belief was growing enough, Baba excited his followers to do armed "jihad" (using an Islamic term to satisfy his personal objectives), against the sultan's regime.
 In the consequent clash, while the followers of Baba Ishak took over several prominent cities of the north eastern Anatolia, their Baba, so called, Rasool Allah, was captured and executed (1240).

-This uprising is claimed to have contributed to weakening of Seljuk empire eventually leading to takeover of much of Central and Eastern Anatolia by Mongols in 1243.
+This uprising is claimed to have contributed to weakening of Seljuk empire eventually leading to take over of much of Central and Eastern Anatolia by Mongols in 1243.